dmidlo/histdata.com-tools/README.md

 Target status rolls up from findings: any error makes a target `failed`; warnings without errors make it `warning`; otherwise it is `clean`.

+Reviewed source-data defects are documented under `docs/data-quality/known-data-defects.md`.
+These records explain known vendor anomalies for future batch interpretation, but they do not downgrade quality severities or silence repo-quality failures.

 The default process exit policy fails on any error:

 ```sh